Anarchist brigades in the Italian Resistance: Lazio

 Based in the Monte Sacro district of Rome, Fantini was one of the organizers of the Resistance in the area.
 He was a militant of the socialist circle of Coppito in his youth and later he joined the anarchist movement active in the Aquila area.
-After emigrating to the USA in 1910, where he met Sacco and Vanzetti, he returned to Italy and between 1921-22 he organized support committees in favor of the two anarchists on trial in the USA, which resulted to him being filled by the police.
+After emigrating to the US in 1910, where he met Sacco and Vanzetti, he returned to Italy and between 1921 and 1922 he organized support committees in favor of the two anarchists on trial in the US, which resulted to him being filled by the police.
 He then moved to the Marche and then to Rome where, in 1943, in the middle of the Resistance, he was captured by the Nazis due to a report and subsequently shot in Forte Bravetta.

 The other formations in which the anarchists participated were mainly those of Justice and Freedom and of the Red Flag.
 The Justice and Freedom brigades were led by Vincenzo Baldazzi, a friend of Aldo Eluisi, a shareholder but ideologically very close to the anarchist movement.
 The two, linked by an old and deep friendship, had been founders of the Arditi del Popolo, both coming from the ranks of the Arditi.
 Baldazzi had been a pupil of Errico Malatesta.
 Anarchists such as Raffaele De Luca and Umberto Scattoni were active in the Red Flag brigades.